KitLemonfoot/ArchipelagoSDC/README.md

 - In order to properly connect to Archipelago servers, you will need to install [c-wspp-websocket-sharp](https://github.com/black-sliver/c-wspp-websocket-sharp) instead of the original `websocket-sharp.dll`.

 # Known Issues
-- AP: The game may have trouble connecting to wss servers.
+- APWORLD: Universal Tracker does not work.
+Please utilize the built-in Archipelago tracker.
 - AP: There is no password entry screen available.
 Password-protected Archipelago servers are not able to be connected to at this time.
 - AP: Hitching can occur when sending checks.
 - EO: Existing savedata can create a "phantom Heron" on the login screen.
 - EO: The Egg Baby does not scale properly with AP warmstart.
-- SMM: Movie playback on end screen does not render.

 # Special Thanks
 - **TGRP0** for creating their [ULTRAKILL Archipelago implementation](https://github.com/TRPG0/ArchipelagoULTRAKILL/) that this project *heavily* referenced data and code from